© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Small stone circle on Smelting Hill, 560m north east of Lane End Farm is a scheduled monument protected by Historic England under reference 1016998.
 View the official record →

-Small stone circle on Smelting Hill, 560m north east of Lane End Farm is a Bronze Age monument consisting of a ring of stones situated in the Derbyshire landscape.
+Small stone circle on Smelting Hill, 560m north east of Lane End Farm is a prehistoric ritual monument located in Derbyshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016998.

 Small stone circle on Smelting Hill, 560m north east of Lane End Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016998.